Sparta Nijkerk

 Voetbalvereniging Sparta Nijkerk, is an association football club from Nijkerk, Netherlands.
 The club was founded in 1931, is currently (season 2022–23) playing in the Derde Divisie.

 History

-In one of their most notable matches of recent memory, Sparta Nijkerk lost 2–0 to ADO Den Haag in the first round of the 2021–22 KNVB Cup.
+In one of their notable matches, Sparta Nijkerk suffered a 2–0 defeat to ADO Den Haag in the first round of the 2021–22 KNVB Cup.

 In the 2021–22 season, Sparta Nijkerk qualified for the promotion playoffs, but lost 3–1 on aggregate to HSC '21 in the first round.